-04.6 Conclusion on proposed remedies
+04.6 Conclusion on the imposition of remedies

-The MCA proposes to impose the following obligations on Vodafone and go mobile from the date of the final Decision:
+The MCA is imposing the following obligations on Vodafone and go mobile to be applicable from the date of publication of this final Decision:

-- 1. Access obligation
+- 1. Access obligation;

-- 2. Non-discrimination obligation
+- 2. Non-discrimination obligation;

-- 3. Transparency obligation
+- 3. Transparency obligation;

-- 4. Price Control and Cost-Accounting obligations
+- 4. Price Control and Cost-Accounting obligations; and

+- 5. Accounting Separation obligation.